 - Many Sorceresses in Final Fantasy VIII appear to slowly mutate into no particular end form.
 One unnamed Sorceress boss looks less like a human being and more like a giant grub.
 Ultimecia's (quickly changing) One-Winged Angel forms deserve a honorable mention: first she fuses herself with a giant lion-like beast, and later turns into a form no less repulsive than the aforementioned grub woman.

 - During Parasite Eve series Square again provide graphic depictions of this trope in their high-quality CGI movies, starting from rats, and ending with humans.
-That German Shepherd from first game deserves special mention.
-Poor thing.
+That German Shepherd from the first game also deserves a special mention.
+Poor thing...

 - Nebula: Used in different ways for Sun and the dwarf planets consumed by Black Hole.